Master's Programme in Economics

 Programme overview

-The Department of Economics offers a two-year Master's Programme consisting of compulsory courses in economic theory and empirical methods (45 credits), elective courses that allow students to tailor their studies to meet their own interests (45 credits) and a Master´s thesis (30 credits).
-The language of study is English and courses start every autumn term.
-Each course during term 1-3 gives 7.5 ECTS credits.
+The programme consists of compulsory courses in economic theory and empirical methods (45 credits); elective courses that allow you to tailor your studies (45 credits); and a master's thesis (30 credits).
+The programme starts every year in the autumn.

 Year 1